 Therefore, the current government has been adapting different incentives to enhance the FDI share of Ethiopian.
-For example, the government provides incentives such as provision of land for investment at lowest rental rate, duty free importation of capital goods, export tax exemption (except coffee), tax holidays (ranging from one to five years based on the nature of the investment) and devaluation of currency to promote organizations investing in exports oriented areas etc. As a result, its performance in attracting foreign investors shows improvement.
-In 2014, Ethiopia received a total of 1200 million dollar from FDI, which shows 25% increment comparing to its 2013 performance (world Investment Report, 2014).
+For example, the government provides incentives such as provision of land and constructing Industry parks in Addis Ababa Hawassa, Oromia, Amahara and others regional state specially focus for foreign investors base on textile, garment, agro-processing and Pharmaceutical specially in Addis Ababa for investment at lowest rental rate, duty free importation of capital goods, export tax exemption (except coffee), tax holidays (ranging from one to five years based on the nature of the investment) and devaluation of currency to promote organizations investing in exports oriented areas etc. As a result, its performance in attracting foreign investors shows improvement.
 However, its comparative share from the total inflow to Africa is still insignificant.
-For instances, Ethiopia accounted only 2.2% of the total FDI flows to Africa in 2014 while representing 8.9% of the population of Africa the same year(http://populationstatics.com/).
-Beside the low performance of Ethiopia in attracting FDI, the operational of those registered enterprises are small.
-In 2005 out of 1,100 registered foreign investors in the agricultural sectors only 6 percent (64 investors) reported to be operational (Aman, 2012)
+For instances, Ethiopia accounted only 2.2% of the total FDI flows to Africa in 2020 while representing 8.9% of the population of Africa the same year (Haile, G. and Assefa, H. (2006).
+Determinants of foreign direct investment in Ethiopia :).
 Scholars have been undertaking researches mainly focusing on assessing of factors that are responsible for the low performance of Ethiopia in attracting FDI.
 For example, Solomon (2012) identified limited purchasing power of people, absence of natural resource like petroleum, law infrastructural development, unstable political condition, lack of skilled force, slow process of liberalization as the major determinant of FDI in Ethiopia.
 However, as far as the researcher knowledge, challenges that foreign investors are practically facing at the grass root level do not get proper attention by the academicians.
-Hence, this paper analyzed challenges and opportunities foreign investors at pre implementation and implementation stage of agro processing, leather and leather products and textile and garment, sectors have been facing in Political, Economic, Social, Technical and legal environment of Ethiopia.
-Identifying challenges and opportunities in those sectors at the specified project stages is an important step to efficiently utilize the opportunities and develop strategies to minimize challenges.
+Hence, this Research to assess the gap of the challenges and opportunities foreign investors in manufacturing sectors have been facing in Political, Economic, Social, Technical and legal environment of in Addis Ababa.
+Identifying challenges and opportunities in those sectors at the specified project stages is an important step to efficiently utilize, the opportunities and develops to minimize challenges.
+Based on the above gaps try to respond the following research questions